MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Results

-To evaluate the proposed approach to the knowledge distillation-based classification, we have used pretrained CLIP\cite{radford2021learning} model based on ViT-B-16\cite{dosovitskiy2020vit} encoder as the teacher and the ResNet50\cite{he2016deep} as the student model.
-The CLIP is trained based on the contrastive loss between the image and text embeddings.
-To proceed with the knowledge distillation in the same way as for the SSL training, we use the default projector $8192-8192-8192$ after the ResNet50 encoder.
-The pretrained CLIP ViT model uses images of the shape $224 \times 224$ as an input and outputs the latent vector of the shape 512, as shown in Figure \ref{fig:mv_mr_distill}.
-The teacher model is evaluated using zero-shot evaluation and linear evaluation pipelines.
-The student model is evaluated only using a linear evaluation pipeline.
+To evaluate the proposed approach on the knowledge distillation-based classification task, we have used a pretrained CLIP~\cite{radford2021learning} model based on the ViT-B-16~\cite{dosovitskiy2020vit} encoder as the teacher and ResNet50~\cite{he2016deep} as the student model.
+The~CLIP model is trained based on the contrastive loss between the image and text embeddings.
+To~proceed with the knowledge distillation in the same way as the SSL training, we use the default projector 8192-8192-8192 after the ResNet50 encoder.
+The~pretrained CLIP ViT model uses images of shape $224 \times 224 \times 3$ as an input and outputs a latent vector of shape 512, as~shown in Figure~\ref{fig:mv_mr_distill}.
+When reporting the results, the~teacher model is evaluated using zero-shot evaluation on the ImageNet-1k dataset and a linear evaluation pipeline on other datasets.
+The~student model is evaluated using a linear evaluation pipeline on all~datasets.